gtfierro/xboswave/DESIGN_DOC.md

             - not as performant, likely a bit buggy at first
             - requires altering servers
                 - unless we do it as a proxy

+## Service Discovery

+- services + drivers publish little descriptions of themselves
+    - these get persisted on the message bus?
+        - form of multicast e.g. upnp
+        - do we want to periodically announce these? heartbeats?
+        - this is in contrast to a database that holds all known services
+    - these describe how to access the service:
+        - WAVEMQ URIs or IP address (for GRPC service)
+        - GRPC/protobuf links, files
+        - other information?
+    - would we need to negotiate anything between the client, or is this just a consumable service description?

 ## Composeable Service Definitions